 Here are some examples:

-• For breakfast – eat a bowl of oatmeal; make banana nut protein muffins with oats or quinoa flakes; have a bowl of cereal (look for a cereal with 3 grams or more of fiber and less than 10 grams of sugar per serving); top your Greek yogurt with oats, granola, and/or cereal made with whole grains; or have a piece of whole grain toast topped with avocado and fried eggs.
+• For breakfast – eat a bowl of oatmeal; make banana nut muffins with oats or quinoa flakes; have a bowl of cereal (look for a cereal with 3 grams or more of fiber and less than 10 grams of sugar per serving); top your yogurt with oats, granola, and/or cereal made with whole grains; or have a piece of whole grain toast topped with avocado.

-• For lunch – eat a turkey hummus wrap using a whole grain tortilla; make a rice bowl with brown rice or quinoa and top with chicken and other roasted veggies; or make a deconstructed sandwich using whole grain crackers, turkey, sliced cheese, and hummus.
+• For lunch – eat a hummus wrap using a whole grain tortilla; make a rice bowl with brown rice or quinoa and top with tofu and roasted veggies; or make a deconstructed sandwich using whole grain crackers as your base.

-• For snacks – try peanut butter and banana on a whole grain tortilla, whole grain crackers with cheese or hummus, popcorn, bran muffins, granola bars (look for options with low sugar and high fiber), or Greek yogurt with granola.
+• For snacks – try peanut butter and banana on a whole grain tortilla, whole grain crackers with hummus or guacamole, popcorn, bran muffins, granola bars (look for options with low sugar and high fiber), or yogurt with granola.

-• For dinner – make chicken enchiladas using whole grain tortillas, eat a grain salad and use wheat berries as your base, make some ground turkey and quinoa chili, have salmon with roasted asparagus and wild rice, or make your favorite pasta dish with half whole wheat pasta and half regular pasta.
+• For dinner – make enchiladas using whole grain tortillas, eat a grain salad and use wheat berries as your base, make bean and quinoa chili, or make your favorite pasta dish with half whole wheat pasta and half regular pasta.

 4. Vary your protein sources

 To ensure you get adequate amounts of the essential amino acids, as well as other nutrients that support body function, it’s important to eat a variety of protein sources.
-Below is a list of foods that contain protein.
+To promote health and longevity, reach for protein sources lower in saturated fats (linked to an increased risk of heart disease).
+This means eating more plant proteins and fewer animal proteins.
+Plant proteins are not only lower in saturated fats but also contain fiber and phytochemicals, two categories of nutrients that are vitally important to your health and well-being.
+Below is a list of plant protein sources.

 • Nuts and seeds contain healthy fats and are good sources of vitamins, minerals, and phytonutrients.